The latest

 Textbooks, handbooks, manuals, or mass-market

-A Practical Guide to Functional Assessment and Treatment for Severe Problem Behavior, Jessel & Sturmey (Available 11/1)
+A Practical Guide to Functional Assessment and Treatment for Severe Problem Behavior, Jessel & Sturmey (Eds.)

-Handbook of Organizational Performance, Volume I: Foundations and Advances, Edited by Douglas Johnson & C Merle Johnson
+Handbook of Organizational Performance, Volume II, D. Johnson & C. Johnson (Eds.)

 Podcasts